RyseSlade/discord-bot/README.md

 * ext-json
 * ext-mbstring

-There is also a backport for PHP 7.3 available.

 ### Getting your bot up and running

 You have created a Discord bot and it's now in your server but _offline_ all day...
 Let's start!